node-red/node-red-nodes/function/smooth/README.md

 node-red-node-smooth
 ====================

 A <a href="http://nodered.org" target="_new">Node-RED</a> node that provides several simple smoothing algorithms for incoming data values.
+These include

+ - Minimum
+ - Maximum
+ - Mean
+ - Standard Deviation
+ - High Pass Smoothing
+ - Loww Pass Smoothing

 Install
 -------

-Run the following command in the root directory of your Node-RED install
+Run the following command in the root directory of your Node-RED install.
+This is normally `~/.node-red`

     npm install node-red-node-smooth